 The minimum requirement for admission to the programme shall be GPA of 2.5 minimum or a Lower Second Class Honours degree or its equivalent.
-Qualifications deemed to be in lieu of the above would be subject to the approval of the BGSR on the recommendation of the department head.
+Qualifications deemed to be in lieu of the above would be subject to the approval of the Board of Graduate Studies and Research (BGSR) on the recommendation of the department head.